This section lists the tropical bamboo plant varieties we have in production. They

 New import.
 This bamboo is extremely rare and we should have limited propagules available by late 2016.

 From SW Yunnan, China, in the Xishuangbanna region (near Lijiang).
 We have only one test-specimen but expect that it will grow well in similar conditions as D.giganteus thrives in (South Florida).
 Click here to find zone.

 Culms are noted for their pale, pea-green coloration.
 A timber bamboo from southeast Yunnan and Vietnam.
 Edible shoots.
 60' tall, 5" diameter culms in Florida.
 Min temp.
 30 degrees F. Min USDA zone: 9b.
-Click to find your zone.
+Click here to find zone.